nwjs/node/doc/api/stream.md

 // WARNING!
 BROKEN!
 net.createServer((socket) => {

-  // we add an 'end' listener, but never consume the data socket.on('end', () => {
+  // We add an 'end' listener, but never consume the data socket.on('end', () => {
     // It will never get here.
     socket.end('The message was received but was not processed.\n');